rhao-hur/acmmm25-hccm/README.md

 # acmmm25-hccm

-Official implementation of "HCCM: Hierarchical Cross-Granularity Contrastive and Matching Learning for Natural Language-Guided Drones" (ACM MM 2025).
+Official implementation of our ACM MM 2025 paper:
+**"HCCM: Hierarchical Cross-Granularity Contrastive and Matching Learning for Natural Language-Guided Drones"**

+🛠️ Code and pretrained models will be released soon.